zeroc-ice/ice-demos/cpp/Ice/converter/README.md

 how, without conversion, they are not in the format expected by the application.

-There are two clients client1 uses an string converter and, client2 doesn't use and string converter.
+There are two clients, client1 uses a string converter and client2 doesn't use a string converter.

 To run the demo, first start the server: